Cardiology services in Brandon, Florida

 When you think you are experiencing symptoms of a heart attack, don't wait.
 Call 911 immediately.
-The emergency room (ER) at Brandon Regional Hospital is open 24/7 and is always prepared to administer lifesaving treatment to patients coming to the ER with chest pain.
+The emergency room (ER) at HCA Florida Brandon Hospital is open 24/7 and is always prepared to administer lifesaving treatment to patients coming to the ER with chest pain.

 Primary Stroke Center

 The Joint Commission has certified us as a Primary Stroke Center for our fast, precise care for patients coming to the ER with stroke symptoms.
 A stroke is a serious medical emergency caused by a blockage in an artery supplying blood to the brain or excessive bleeding in the brain.
 Our emergency physicians are experts in administering life-saving treatments for stroke